 Each student is expected to read at least one book a term.
 This will be given to them at the start of term and they are to bring it back at the end of term.
 Some pupils who are fast readers may be given more than one book.
 Please let us know should the reading book be finished early.
 The reading book will be given to the students in a plastic sleeve which also contains a tracking sheet.

 Each student shall have their own A4 folder.
-This folder will be subdivided into the four subjects which the students shall receive homework for: English, Maths, Science and ICT.
+This folder will be subdivided into the four subjects which the students shall receive homework for: English, Maths, Science and PSD as well as a folder for their reading book.
 Each section shall contain one plastic sleeve, for example one plastic sleeve for English homework only, one plastic sleeve for maths homework only etc. When the work is complete it is to go back into the same sleeve.